graphaware/neo4j-timetree/README.md

 * `http://your-server-address:7474/graphaware/timetree/{rootNodeId}/single/{time}/events` to get events attached to a time instant, where {time} must be replaced by a `long` number representing the number of milliseconds since 1/1/1970 and {rootNodeId} must be replaced by the ID of an existing node that should serve as the tree root.
 Defaults are the same as above.
 * `http://your-server-address:7474/graphaware/timetree/{rootNodeId}/range/{startTime}/{endTime}/events` to get events that occurred between {startTime} and {endTime} (inclusive) and {rootNodeId} must be replaced by the ID of an existing node that should serve as the tree root.
 Defaults are the same as above.
 * `http://your-server-address:7474/graphaware/timetree/{rootNodeId}/now` to get a node representing now, where {rootNodeId} must be replaced by the ID of an existing node that should serve as the tree root.
 Defaults are the same as above.

+Additionally, you can issue `POST` requests to:

+* `http://your-server-address:7474/graphaware/timetree/single/{time}` to get or create a node representing a time instant, where time must be replaced by a `long` number representing the number of milliseconds since 1/1/1970.
+The default resolution is Day and the default time zone is UTC
+* `http://your-server-address:7474/graphaware/timetree/range/{startTime}/{endTime}` to get or create nodes representing time instants between {startTime} and {endTime} (inclusive).
+The default resolution is Day and the default time zone is UTC
+* `http://your-server-address:7474/graphaware/timetree/now` to get or create  a node representing now.
+Defaults are the same as above.
+* `http://your-server-address:7474/graphaware/timetree/{rootNodeId}/single/{time}` to get or create  a node representing a time instant, where {time} must be replaced by a `long` number representing the number of milliseconds since 1/1/1970 and {rootNodeId} must be replaced by the ID of an existing node that should serve as the tree root.
+Defaults are the same as above.
+* `http://your-server-address:7474/graphaware/timetree/{rootNodeId}/now` to get or create a node representing now, where {rootNodeId} must be replaced by the ID of an existing node that should serve as the tree root.
+Defaults are the same as above.

 You have four query parameters: